Because your mind and body sense a threat

 A panicked diver cannot think clearly.
 That means they are incapable of solving the problem that is freaking them out.
 They have probably no idea what the problem even is anymore.
 Their only focus is to reach safety at all costs.
 This leads to dangerous actions.
 Panic has been reported as a contributor in 68% of deaths in scuba diving.
 It is also likely that episodes of panic are under-reported.

 Diver panic is a complex issue.
 It’s tempting to want to pin it down to an obvious cause, which is why you will hear people saying things like, “the diver should not have panicked” , or “the instructor should have…” .
 When in fact, the events that lead up to an incident are multiple.
 But, it can be hard to hold all the different aspects in mind.
 This is the reason for the panic triangle model, which reminds us to look at the whole situation and work out what needs to change.

 Emotions like fear and anxiety are okay.
 Losing control of our actions is not.

-Next, you can pick up a free eGuide to what makes divers panic and some ways to avoid it.
+What to have a deeper understanding of “why do I panic underwater?” – pick up a free eGuide to reflect on to what makes divers panic and some ways to avoid it.